awsdocs/aws-cost-management-user-guide/doc_source/ce-custom-reports.md

 **Note**
 Cost Explorer is available in any AWS account for no cost\.

-1. On the report drop down menu, choose the report that you want to edit\.
+1. On the report dropdown menu, choose the report that you want to edit\.
 **Note**
-You cannot edit the preconfigured reports\.
+You can't edit the preconfigured reports\.
 If you choose one of the preconfigured reports as a starting point for a report, enter a new report name in the report name field and continue with this procedure\.

 1. Customize your Cost Explorer settings\.